 One thing to keep in mind is that you don’t need to make everything perfect when you start.
 You can always optimize later.
 For example, if you feel like you can lower the pay by 5% or $2 per hour, without sacrificing the performance of your company, then test it.
 Hire your next set of providers at the new rate and see what happens.
 Sometimes it may take several years to find the right structure that works for your company.
 Don’t be afraid to test.
 After all, saving 5% when doing $1,000,000 in revenue is $50,000 extra for your business.

 Tailoring to more people

 Now that you’ve customized your service to a specific customer, you can start to branch out if you are ready for another challenge.
 From our example above, if you started by doing only smaller homes, you can now expand to larger houses and perfect that specific customer next.
 Later you can go into a specific type of commercial service or even start with post-construction and master it next.
 Personalization is critical, and you cannot do all the services at once.
 You need to perfect every part of your service to scale your business.
 This is also why we segregate everything inside BookingKoala.

 Some providers refuse to go to specific zip codes, and we block those zip codes from ever being matched with them.
 As you can see if I unselect a zipcode or a specific location, that provider will never receive a job from that particular location or zip code.
 These things are essential because it offers personalization towards the provider, which will make them happier and lower the churn rate significantly.
 Hence, why you cannot start offering all services to everyone.

 Hire your first provider(s)

-I’d highly advice you to read these 2 blog posts:
+I’d highly advise you to read these two blog posts: